JJ/hoborg/text/text.md

 It was 1905 or 1906, and Gummy was a jobless musician in Chicago.
-Then everybody and his mother started talking about war this, war that, Cuba, defending American interests, and all of a sudden I was in a train all dressed in khakhi with an old winchester and a bag in my hands, bound for Florida.
-OK, not me, Gummy, but I'm translating him, so'll I is gonna be Gummy from now on.
+Then everybody and his mother started talking about war this, war that, Cuba, defending American interests, and all of a sudden I was in a train all dressed in khaki with an old winchester and a bag in my hands, bound for Florida.
+OK, not me, Gummy, but I'm translating him, so I is gonna be Gummy from now on.
 You get it?
 Yes, you too, Gummy, I'm so very happy you understand this.

-In Tampa there was a big camp flled to the hilts with black people like me.
+In Tampa there was a big camp filled to the hilts with black people like me.
 Most people going to Cuba seemed to be black, at least from the sergeants down.
 Not that we saw anybody with heavier brass than that.
-It was sargent this, corporal that, sometimes a sergeant mayor, and that was that.
+It was sergeant this, corporal that, sometimes a sergeant mayor, and that was that.
 They barked their orders, clean this, drill that, but mostly it was wait on our butts and roam around.
 Roaming stopped fast enough, because as soon as we set step outside the camp whiteys